workfloworchestrator/SuPA/docs/installation.rst

 .. note::

-    SuPA has been tested with Python 3.12.
+    SuPA has been tested with Python 3.11 and 3.12.
     Compatibility with earlier Python versions will brake in the future or is already broken.
     Compatibility with later Python versions is untested.